If an injury has set you back, we'll help you move forward

 How much compensation can I claim for a back injury?

-• the severity of your injury, and
+• the extent of your injury,

 Back injury compensation calculator

-Updated December 2023 Compensation Calculator v3.04
+Updated October 2024 Compensation Calculator v3.1

-Awards for general damages are set by the Judicial College and published in their guidelines for personal injury awards.
+General damages are awarded for pain, suffering and loss of amenity (PSLA).
+Awards for general damages are set by the Judicial College (judiciary.uk) and published in their guidelines for personal injury awards.

-If it can be proved that your injury left you unable to work, special damages can be awarded for any lost earnings, loss of commission or bonuses, and loss of pension contributions.
+Special damages will be awarded for any lost earnings, loss of commission or bonuses, and loss of pension contributions.
 It may also be possible to claim for loss of future earnings, if the medical prognosis establishes that you won't be able to work for any period in the future.

 These damages will also cover the cost of any medical procedures you might need to treat or recover from your back injury such as pain medication, physiotherapy, lumbar supports and epidural steroid injections.